-Virb website (owned by Media Temple) is/was a website builder/hosting platform that let users create websites.
+Virb website (owned by Media Temple) is/was a website builder/hosting platform that lets users create websites.
 Sadly, for many website owners, their websites went down as the website hosting service closed without sending any advanced warning to their clients – which is very irresponsible of them.
-I can’t imagine how stressful it can be it you were affected by it.
+I can’t imagine how stressful it can be if you were affected by it.
 Gladly, there are ways to recover content and rebuild your site elsewhere.

 How to Recover your Website when Hosting Shutdown?

 Let’s look at what options website owners have with recovering their content if you are one of the affected Virb customers;